jorge-imperial/HomeAutomationRPI/README.md

 ```
-{ set: { relay: n, state:  }}      Set relay state to 0 or 1.
+{ set: { relay: n, state: s }}     Set relay state to 0 or 1.
 The effect will depende on how the relay
                                    is wired (normally open or normally closed)
 { get: { "relay" : n }}            Get the current state of the relay.
 { get:  "status" }                 Get the status and configuration of the device.
 { get:  "config" }